murodov20/yii2-redactor-imgmanager/README.md

 Installation
 ------------

-!Don't use this extension in production.
+!
+Don't use this extension in production.
 Extension under development. if you want to go hard with this, you can use version 1.0.0.

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).